junosuarez/npm-delegate/README.md

     npm-delegate --cluster --threshold 3000 -p 1337 http://localhost:5984/registry https://registry.npmjs.org

-Note: --threshold option specifies the max number of connection after which the cluster worker will be recycled, byde default 3000.
+Note: --threshold option specifies the max number of connection after which the cluster worker will be recycled, default is 3000.

 setup your npm client: